crest-cassia/oacis/docs/en/install.md

     - (At Computational host) Run `cat ~/id_rsa.pub >> ~/.ssh/authorized_keys && chmod 600 ~/.ssh/authorized_keys`.
     - (At OACIS host) Check connection.
         - Run `ssh USER@HOST_NAME` and verify that the password is not required to login.
-            - You will be required to enter the passphrase (not password) when conducting SSH for the first time.
+            - If you enter passphrase when you made the key, you will be required to enter the passphrase (not password) when conducting SSH.
+OACIS host and computational host must be setup so that neither password nor passphrase is required.
+To skip the passphrase, see the following.
+                - (for Mac users) Keychain access requires you to enter your passphrase for the first time.
+After you entered the passphrase, you will not be required to enter the passphrase thereafter.
-                - Keychain access (for Mac users) or SSH Agent (for Linux users) makes you skip entering the passphrase next time.
+                - (for Linux users) Use SSH Agent to skip entering passphrase.
+Run the following commands to launch SSH agent.
+(These steps are necessary each time you login.)
-                - OACIS host and Computational host must be setup so that neither password nor passphrase is required.
+                    - `eval \`ssh-agent\` This will launch ssh-agent process.
+                    - `ssh-add ~/.ssh/id_rsa` Specify the path of private key.
+This command will ask you to enter the passphrase.
+After you entered passphrase, you will be no longer required to enter the passphrase.
 2. (At Computational host) Install ruby 1.8 or later.
     - Ruby is installed by default in most of the recent OS.
 If it is installed, please skip this step.
     - You can verify the version of Ruby by running `ruby --version`.